AguaClara/Fluoride-Auto/FluorideReportSp18.md

 4. Calibrate the fluoride probes and record the initial concentration of fluoride in the sample bottle
 5. Empty the bucket at the bottom and make sure it doesn't overflow through the length of the test

-####Experimental Checklist Before Starting Test
+####Experimental Checklist:
+#####Before starting test
 1. Waste line is open (System will explode if this is not open)
 2. No leaks anywhere in system
 3. Pumps are all turned on and running at the correct RPM (Check ProCoDA)
 4. Pumps are all pumping water in the correct direction (in the direction of the flocculator and reactor)
 5. The fluoride pump line is closed and fluoride valve is open after running just water through the system
 6. Write a text file in ProCoDA saying "Start Test" with appropriate descriptors including fluoride concentration, PACl concentration, upflow velocity,etc. and then change the process to the ON state.
+#####During test
-7. During the test: Recheck everything periodically to ensure it is running how it should be and that there are no water leaks
+7. Recheck everything periodically to ensure it is running how it should be and that there are no water leaks
+#####End of test
-8. At the end of the test, change the process to the OFF state.
+8. Change the process to the OFF state.
 9. Clean the reactor using the "Cleaning  Procedure" after the experiment is completed.

 <div class="alert alert-block alert-danger">
 7-9 are not steps to check the system before starting so they don't belong here.
 Find them a new home.
+Done
 </div>

 ####Cleaning Procedure